sbtron/dynamics-365-customer-engagement/ce/sales-enterprise/create-marketing-list-using-app-marketing-sales.md

         -   Keep only the selected members in the marketing list

         -   Keep all the members returned by the search in the marketing list

+  > [!NOTE]
+  >  A marketing list can contain upto a maximum of 150,000 members.
+Consider upgrading to the Sales Enterprise app if you need additional members per list.

 ## Define the member selection criteria for a dynamic marketing list